EMPAT94/empat94.github.io/_gs/tutorial.md

 'todo sounds very... normal.
 Since I'm here, might as well go all out!'
 I changed the function name from 'todo' to 'questlist'.

 We were still near the entrance.
 Betty hadn't announced anything.
 I decided to do a quick check.
-Looking around to ensure there was no threat, I muttered under my breath - "questlist".
+Looking around to ensure there was no threat, I muttered under my breath - "questlist."

 ---